Women negotiating and signing agreement

 Ensure you have a clause in the lease agreement giving you the right to quiet enjoyment of the premises during set hours (for example, what if a noisy neighbour moves in)

-You should give serious consideration to the risks associated with redevelopment and relocation.
-If you are unable to negotiate adequate compensation, you should consider whether the potential risks for your business make it worth entering into the lease.
+You should seriously consider the risks associated with redevelopment and relocation.
+If you cannot negotiate adequate compensation, consider whether the potential risks for your business make it worth entering into the lease.

 Document everything to avoid issues at the end.

-A likely requirement of your lease will be to have valid public liability and plate glass insurance so ensure your insurances are kept up to date.
+Your lease likely requires you to have valid public liability and plate glass insurance, so ensure your insurance is kept up to date.

 SUMMARY – negotiate the lease for renting premises

-A lease’s fine print is just as important as finding the right property.
-Get the right financial and legal advice that can help you interpret and negotiate the lease.
+A lease’s fine print is as important as finding the right property.
+Get the right financial and legal advice to help you interpret and negotiate the lease.
 Document everything to help avoid issues when renting premises.

 Other guides like this